syncliteio/SyncLite/README.md

 Refer ```src/main/resources/synclite_logger.conf``` file for all available configuration options for SyncLite Logger.
 Refer "SyncLite Logger Configuration" section in the documentation at https://www.synclite.io/resources/documentation for more details about all configuration options.

 ## Application Code Samples (SQL API)

+Refer below code samples to build applications using SyncLite Logger.

 ### Transactional Devices :